robinfriedli/LE2-Liara_Squadmate/README.md

  - LookupHenchmanFromPlotManager: loads plot bool for squad selection and triggers spawns for selected members, call global hench spawn handling with hench ID 14 for Liara
  - IsTag_Henchman: determines whether the tag of an object represents a henchman / squad made, required in many places including cutscenes
- - Store_the_Henchmen_in_the_Squad: stores which squad mates were in the squad when temporarily clearing the squad, e.g. when getting in a hammerhead
+ - Store_the_Henchmen_in_the_Squad: stores which squadmates were in the squad when temporarily clearing the squad, e.g. when getting in a hammerhead
  - Retrieve_the_Henchmen_previously_in_the_Squad: retrieves the members stored by Store_the_Henchmen_in_the_Squad
  - The unnamed sequences that follow LookupHenchmanFromPlotManager to invoke plot transitions to set members in squad